Needham & Company LLC Begins Coverage on BTRS (NASDAQ:BTRS)

-Equities researchers at Needham & Company LLC began coverage on shares of BTRS (NASDAQ:BTRS) in a note issued to investors on Wednesday, The Fly reports.
+Equities researchers at Needham & Company LLC assumed coverage on shares of BTRS (NASDAQ:BTRS) in a research report issued on Tuesday, Benzinga reports.
 The brokerage set a “buy” rating and a $20.00 price target on the stock.
-Needham & Company LLC’s price target would suggest a potential upside of 29.20% from the stock’s current price.
+Needham & Company LLC’s price target would indicate a potential upside of 12.87% from the stock’s previous close.

-BTRS has been the subject of a number of other research reports.
-William Blair assumed coverage on BTRS in a research report on Monday, February 8th.
+A number of other research firms also recently issued reports on BTRS.
+Citigroup initiated coverage on BTRS in a report on Monday, March 1st.
+They issued a “buy” rating and a $20.00 price objective for the company.
+William Blair started coverage on BTRS in a report on Monday, February 8th.
 They issued an “outperform” rating for the company.
-Canaccord Genuity began coverage on shares of BTRS in a research report on Monday, February 1st.
-They set a “buy” rating and a $22.00 price target for the company.
-Guggenheim began coverage on shares of BTRS in a research report on Monday.
-They set a “buy” rating and a $23.00 price target for the company.
-Finally, Citigroup began coverage on shares of BTRS in a research report on Monday, March 1st.
-They set a “buy” rating and a $20.00 price target for the company.
-Five investment analysts have rated the stock with a buy rating, BTRS presently has a consensus rating of “Buy” and a consensus price target of $21.25.
+Guggenheim started coverage on BTRS in a research note on Monday.
+They issued a “buy” rating and a $23.00 target price on the stock.
+Finally, Canaccord Genuity started coverage on BTRS in a research note on Monday, February 1st.
+They issued a “buy” rating and a $22.00 target price on the stock.
+Five equities research analysts have rated the stock with a buy rating, The company presently has a consensus rating of “Buy” and a consensus price target of $21.25.

 BTRS Holdings Inc provides cloud-based software and integrated payment processing solutions that simplify and automate B2B commerce.
 It offers solutions that span credit decisioning and monitoring, online ordering, invoicing, cash application, and collections.
 These solutions integrate with various ecosystem players, including financial institutions, enterprise resource planning systems, and accounts payable software platforms, to help customers to transition from paper invoicing and check acceptance to electronic billing and payments.